StephenNorwood/Data-Analysis-Package-for-AEROLAB-Educational-Wind-Tunnel/README.md

 Calculate the coefficents of lift and drag for each instance.
 Apply manufacture provided correction factors to the angle of attack and coefficent of drag outputs.
 Output computed data to a user specified file.

+The file TestData1 is a sample output file from the wind tunnel.
+It was taken on a model F-16 fighter jet at a 1:48 scale with a total wing area of 18.75 in^2, and a mean chord length of 2.83 in.